tommydilillo/lab-angular-data-binding/README.md

 Notice, we've already imported an array of objects containing food into the component.

-**Make sure the image's src property is properly bound** so that any time the value is changed in the Typescript class, the change is reflected in the DOM.
+**Make sure the image's src property is properly bound** so that any time the value is changed in the TypeScript class, the change is reflected in the DOM.

 ### Iteration 2 | Search Foods